abstractcoder/rails-deployment-stack/README.md

 bundle exec knife solo bootstrap vagrant@localhost -p 2222 -i ~/.vagrant.d/insecure_private_key node.json
 bundle exec cap vagrant deploy:setup deploy:cold

-Type in password for postgresql user.
+Type in password for PostgreSQL user.
 The vagrant database.yml has this set to 'secret'.
 This WILL CHANGE in future versions of the stack.

 ## Production